kubestash/docs/docs/guides/volume-populator/deployment/index.md

 **Wait for Populate Volume:**

+When you create two `PVCs` with `spec.dataSourceRef` set and refers our `Snapshot` object, KubeStash will create a restore Job.
 Now, wait for the volume populate process to complete.

 You can watch the `PVCs` status using the following command,

 ```bash
 $ watch kubectl get pvc -n demo